ajschumacher/ajschumacher.github.io/quinn/type/DESIGN.md

 2. Every unlocked character's median WPM ≥ `T_advance(level)`.

 On advancement: the queue pauses, a friendly modal appears showing the new character on a keyboard diagram with the correct finger highlighted and a sentence like *"This is `r`.
 Reach up with your left index finger."* (For capitals, the modal also shows the opposite-hand shift key with its finger highlighted.)
 Player clicks Continue, then the new character is heavily weighted in the queue.

+### Expert mastery (level 94)

+Level 94 is the final level — all 94 characters are unlocked.
+When a player at level 94 meets the advancement criteria across every character (the "would level up to 95" moment), a one-time congratulatory modal appears (fanfare + ★ icon, "You're an Expert!").
+The flag `profile.masteryAchieved` is set so the modal only fires once.
+After dismissal, practice continues normally.

+Wherever a level number would be displayed (HUD, home screen profile card), level-94 players see **"Expert"** instead of a number.

 ### Reinforcement rule (no demotion)